 Shortly after the local geologist, Kate, has discovered that the graboids existed in the Precambrian era (4,600 million years ago) the team learn that the graboids are dying, giving birth to an even deadlier form.

 |Setting||Six years later in Perfection, Nevada & Petromaya Oil Field, Chiapas, Mexico|

 This film, also marketed as Tremors 2: Aftershocks, introduced the Shriekers form of the graboids.
-It had originally been planned to make a cinematic sequel which had been budgeted for $18 million, however when Kevin Bacon was unable to appear due to making Apollo 13 and Reba McEntire had tour commitments, the film was almost cancelled before Universal's home video department expressed an interest in funding it.
+It had originally been planned to make a cinematic sequel which had been budgeted for $18 million, however when Kevin Bacon was unable to appear due to making Apollo 13 and Reba McEntire had tour commitments, the film was almost cancelled entirely before Universal's home video department expressed an interest in funding it.
 This meant the budget was slashed to $4 million and it was made as a direct-to-video release.
 It had the same writers as the first film, one of whom, SS Wilson, also directed.
 It is the last film in the series to feature Fred Ward as Earl, who mentions that Valentine and Rhonda are happily married.